International Operational Law – one-year Master’s Programme

 The programme is an international, practice-informed master’s programme for those who hold a law degree or bachelor’s degree in law specialising in International Law, or an equivalent Swedish or foreign degree.
 The programme leads to the degree of Master of Laws (LL.M.)
 (60 credits) in International Operational Law.
 All courses are given in English.

 Future career opportunities

-The programme prepares you for a career in the armed forces, government agencies or ministries with a focus on foreign policy, crisis management, security and defence, international or national humanitarian or crisis management organizations, and civil society organizations.
+The programme prepares you for a career in the armed forces, government agencies or ministries with a focus on foreign policy, crisis management, security and defence, international or national humanitarian or crisis management organisations, and civil society organisations.

 The programme also gives you an opportunity to specialise before applying for doctoral studies in law.

 About the programme

-The Master’s programme in International Operational Law gives you as a student a highly specialised, practice-informed education in the international law that governs armed conflict and other crises.
+The LL.M. programme in International Operational Law gives you as a student a highly specialised, practice-informed education in the international law that governs armed conflict and other crises.

 The programme focuses on studying the legal room for manoeuvre for states and other actors in the areas of crisis management, defence and security.
 The programme covers the entire spectrum from peace to crisis and armed conflict from an international legal perspective.

 You will have the opportunity to study, for example: